History of Cameroon: Independence Movement

-Legislative elections was held on 23 December 1956 and the resulting Assembly passed a decree on 16 April 1957 which made French Cameroon a state.
+Legislative elections were held on 23 December 1956 and the resulting Assembly passed a decree on 16 April 1957 which made French Cameroon a state.
 It took back its former status of associated territory as a member of the French Union.
 Its inhabitants became Cameroonian citizens, and Cameroonian institutions were created under a parliamentary democracy.
 On 12 June 1958, the Legislative Assembly of French Cameroon asked the French government to: "Accord independence to the State of Cameroon at the ends of their trusteeship.
 Transfer every competence related to the running of internal affairs of Cameroon to Cameroonians".
 On 19 October 1958, France recognized the right of its United Nations trust territory to choose independence.
 On 24 October 1958, the Legislative Assembly of French Cameroon solemnly proclaimed the desire of Cameroonians to see their country accede full independence on 1 January 1960.
 It enjoined the government of French Cameroon to ask France to inform the General Assembly of the United Nations, to abrogate the trusteeship accord concomitant with the independence of French Cameroon.

 On 12 November 1958, France asked the United Nations to grant French Cameroon independence and end the Trusteeship.
 On 5 December 1958, the United Nations’ General Assembly took note of the French government's declaration according to which French Cameroon would gain independence on 1 January 1960.
 On 13 March 1959, the United Nations’ General Assembly resolved that the UN Trusteeship Agreement with France for French Cameroon would end when French Cameroon became independent on 1 January 1960.